This post may contain affiliate links. Please read our disclosure policy.

 • Onion – the onion can also go in raw or you can saute it first.
 The beans cook for so long that the onion will be cooked and soft.

-How to Make Slow Cooker Mexican Beans
+How To Make Slow Cooker Mexican Beans

 1. Pour a bag of dried pinto beans into a colander and rinse with cold water.
 Pick through them to look for any broken beans or pebbles.